elixir-berlin/pacman/README.md

 Will he be able to eat all the dots on the board before the monsters eat him?

-For this challnege we are concern with the transformations required on a board state and less on the pretty graphics or user interaction.
+For this challenge we are concerned with the transformations required on a board state and less on the pretty graphics or user interaction.

 This problem can be taken as far as you would like.
 Don't expect to complete everything.